 The first complication is if we have a small sample and we're estimating the standard deviation.
-In every previous example, we used a large sample.
+In previous examples, we used a large sample.
 For a small sample, the estimation of the standard error introduces some additional noise - we're forming a hypothesis test based on an estimation of the mean, using an estimation of the standard error.